GSP747

 Perform the initial commit

 The goal of building the pipeline is to be able to trigger builds when changes are made to the repository.
-You will start by performing an initial commit to the repository so that you can validate your ability to make future changes.
+You start by performing an initial commit to the repository to validate your ability to make future changes.

 - Configure the git commands global parameters by entering the commands below into the Linux shell.
 Make sure to include the quotation marks:

-- Enter the commands below in the Linux shell to create a
+- In the Linux shell, enter the commands below to create a

 .gitignore